-In early 2015 Dover AFB developed three Low Level Routes for local C-17A use: The Monster North, Monster South, and Monster West.
-The C-17A will typically fly these at 500 feet AGL and 230 kts - 250 kts while remaining within 3 NM of the Monster Low Level centerline.
+In 2015, Dover AFB developed three Low Level Routes for local C-17A use: Monster North (MN), South (MS), and West (MW).
+They are not part of the MTR system.
+Monster West (MW) is the most frequently used.
+When entering MW, aircraft will typically fly a holding pattern for one or more turns for timing at 1000-1500 feet AGL at local point "BREW" (DOV/090/10).
+It is normally a right turn standard orbit holding North with 5-7 mile legs.
+Upon entry, the C-17A will typically fly these routes at 500-1000 feet AGL and 230-250 kts while remaining within 3 NM of the Monster Low Level centerline.
 They will avoid public and private airports by 3 NM laterally or 1,500 feet above.
-The low levels will be flown two to three times weekly both during the day and night.
+The low levels will be flown two to three times each week, both during the day and night.

-Monster West Low Level With 6 NM Corridor
+Monster West Low Level With 3 NM to either side Corridor (6NM total)

-Monster Low Levels with 10 NM Corridor (Note: Aircrew must remain within 3 NM of low level centerline)
+Monster Low Levels with 10 NM Corridor

+(Note: Aircrew must remain within 3 NM of low-level centerline for MW; 2NM left and 0NM right for MN; and 2NM right, 0NM left for MS)